Goldman Sachs Maintains Maxeon Solar Technologies (MAXN) Buy Recommendation

 VISAX - Virtus KAR International Small-Cap Fund holds 6,878K shares representing 12.73% ownership of the company.
 No change in the last quarter.

-Wellington Management Group Llp holds 1,955K shares representing 3.62% ownership of the company.
-In it's prior filing, the firm reported owning 1,976K shares, representing a decrease of 1.07%.
-The firm increased its portfolio allocation in MAXN by 61.60% over the last quarter.
+Wellington Management Group Llp holds 1,922K shares representing 3.56% ownership of the company.
+In it's prior filing, the firm reported owning 1,955K shares, representing a decrease of 1.70%.
+The firm decreased its portfolio allocation in MAXN by 85.95% over the last quarter.

+LMR Partners LLP holds 1,864K shares representing 3.45% ownership of the company.
+In it's prior filing, the firm reported owning 160K shares, representing an increase of 91.42%.
+The firm increased its portfolio allocation in MAXN by 785.43% over the last quarter.

 Millennium Management holds 1,258K shares representing 2.33% ownership of the company.
 In it's prior filing, the firm reported owning 196K shares, representing an increase of 84.42%.
 The firm increased its portfolio allocation in MAXN by 999.12% over the last quarter.